 Receivables are valued at their par amount less any provision for impairment, other than prepayments, which are valued at nil in the Solvency II balance sheet.
-All receivables are due within less than one year.
+Other than the intra-Group loan to IHP, all receivables are due within less than one year.